moneygrid/vertical-exchange/exchange_provider_internal/README.rst

 To configure this module, you need to:

 #.
 You need Exchange Admin permission to see the Configuration Exchange menu
 #.
 Go to the Assocation / Member Menu / Configuration

 Usage
 =====

 To use this module, you need to:

 #.
-Look at the record Dumy
+Look at the record Internal

 Known issues / Roadmap
 ======================

 *